elkmire/Lemonade/README.md

 - Launch from your device's home screen or app menu
 - Run in its own window without browser chrome

-To install:
+To install: (Must be Chromium-based browser or Safari for IOS)

 1. Navigate to the "Settings" tab
 2. Find the "Install App" section
 3. Click "Install Lemonade App" (button will be enabled when installation is available)

-Alternatively, most browsers provide an installation icon in the address bar or menu when a site can be installed as a PWA.
+Alternatively, Safari provides an installation icon in the address bar or menu when a site can be installed as a PWA.

 ### PWA Benefits